Research-FormianLabs/assessor/README.md

 A tool for analyzing the quality of human-AI interactions using the Cognitive Resonance & Alignment (CR&A) Framework.

 ## Current status (2026)
 This project is in hibernation.
-The core CR&A and O‑CRA frameworks are now maintained at [github.com/formianlabs/ocra-framework](https://github.com/formianlabs/ocra-framework).
-Development of this Assessor tool will resume after the O‑CRA paper phase — likely Q3 2025.
+Development of this Assessor tool will resume after the O‑CRA paper phase — likely Q3 2026.
 No contributions are being reviewed at this time.